Tip-in by Ryan lifts Senators over Bruins 4-3 in overtime - News 12 Now

+BOSTON (AP) — The Ottawa Senators needed a late rally in Game 2 to tie up their Eastern Conference quarterfinal matchup with the Boston Bruins.

+In Game 3 they had to stave off a furious charge by the Bruins to regain the series lead.

-BOSTON (AP) — Bobby Ryan scored on a tip-in on a power play 5:43 into overtime, and the Ottawa Senators recovered after giving up a three-goal lead to beat the Boston Bruins 4-3 Monday night to take a 2-1 lead in the first-round series.
+Bobby Ryan scored on a tip-in on a power play 5:43 into overtime, and the Ottawa recovered after giving up a three-goal lead to beat Boston 4-3 Monday night and take a 2-1 edge in the first-round series.

 It was the second straight overtime game of the series, and second consecutive win for the Senators following their 4-3 victory in Game 2.